 Methodology

 How the Evidence Tracer is built, end to end.
-What we call, what we infer, what we store, and — at the bottom — what we're not yet claiming.
+What we call, what we infer, what we store, and what we do not claim.
+This project is open-source: the scanner, the reasoning layer, and the deletion processes are public and reproducible.

 01Architecture

-Stateless Cloudflare Worker.
-No persistent server, no VM, no container.
-Every scan request creates temporary AWS credentials via STS AssumeRole, runs the evidence collection, and exits.
-State lives in Cloudflare D1 (SQLite at the edge) for 30 days, then deletes automatically.
-Reports are stored in R2 object storage.
+The open-source scanner runs as a stateless Cloudflare Worker.
+Each scan request creates short-lived AWS credentials via STS AssumeRole, performs evidence collection, and exits.
+Scan state is kept in Cloudflare D1 (SQLite at the edge) for 30 days, then deleted automatically.
+Generated reports are stored in R2 object storage.

-1. You POST an IAM Role ARN + ExternalId to the Worker
+1. You POST an IAM Role ARN and ExternalId to the Worker.

-2. Worker calls STS AssumeRole for short-lived session credentials (1 hour TTL)
+2. The Worker calls STS AssumeRole for short-lived session credentials (1 hour TTL).

-6. Report is assembled from control results and stored in R2
+6. The report is assembled from control results and stored in R2.

 02Evidence collection

-All AWS API calls are SigV4-signed from scratch (no SDK).
+All AWS API calls are SigV4-signed.
 Calls run in parallel with a concurrency cap to avoid rate limits.
-Raw responses — XML or JSON — are truncated to fit within analysis context windows, but CRITICAL-severity findings are never truncated.
-Each response is stored as a discrete evidence item with its source endpoint, timestamp, and content hash.
+Raw responses, XML or JSON, are truncated for analysis context windows when necessary.
+CRITICAL-severity findings are preserved.
+Each response is stored as a discrete evidence item with its source endpoint, timestamp, and SHA-256 content hash.

 IAM